At A Glance

 - Study abroad opportunities in 23 countries

-- 70% of 2016 alumni indicated they were employed or pursuing graduate degrees at prominent institutions across the country.
+- 70% of recent alumni indicated they were employed or pursuing graduate degrees at prominent institutions across the country.

 - Accredited by the New England Commission of Higher Education (NECHE)

 - Committed to the principle that all of its students, faculty, and staff have a right to be free from discrimination on the basis of race, age, gender, religion, national origin, socioeconomic class, disability, or previous military experience